 Bronchitis is an inflammatory disease in the lungs that causes swelling and excessive mucous production.
 It is normally caused by a viral infection and/or a bacterial infection (CDC, 2017).
-As bronchitis is not a serious illness, it is often recommended to let the sickness pass.
+But it is not a serious illness, it’s often recommended to let the sickness pass.
 Also, the cause is a viral infection, which means antibiotics cannot help someone get better faster.
 Although, bronchitis is sometimes a bacterial infection.
 People can have either acute (short-term) or chronic (long-term & recurring) bronchitis (Ekberg-Aronsson et al., 2005).

-The symptoms of bronchitis are similar to that of chronic obstructive pulmonary disease, or COPD.
-Bronchitis will start in the nasal cavity with mucous build-up and runny nose.
-It can then spready to the lungs.
-Short term-bronchitis can last up to three weeks but chronic or long-term bronchitis is an indicator of COPD.
+The symptoms are similar to that of chronic obstructive pulmonary disease, or COPD.
+It will start in the nasal cavity with mucous build-up and runny nose.
+It can then spread to the lungs.
+Short term-bronchitis can last up to three weeks but chronic or long-term is an indicator of COPD.
 Therefore, these two health concerns share symptoms but the length and severity of the symptoms is the determining factor for treatment.

 As with COPD, asthma, and allergies, the airway is inflamed causing chest discomfort, shortness of breath, fatigue and fever (Jindal et al., 2012).
 Bronchitis can lead to further sicknesses such as a cold, flu or pneumonia.